audreyvolle/DotsAndBoxes/README.md

 ## Input Programs Guide:
 - v1: OUTDATED (only for reference) very very basic implementation that plays the first blank move that it finds (no logic)
-  - v1.1 fixed (dynamic board sizes and 0,0 is bottom left)
+  - v1.1: fixed v1 (dynamic board sizes and 0,0 is bottom left)
   - v1.2: very very basic implementation that plays a random move
 - v2: uses basic game logic but does not check neighbors
+  - v2.1: fixed v2 (dynamic board sizes and 0,0 is bottom left)
+  - v2.2: same logic as v1.1 but checks adjacent square before playing move
 - v3: extremely broken alpha-beta

+## Other Notes
-add line to top of file for visual studios compilation: #define _CRT_SECURE_NO_WARNINGS
+- Add line to top of file for visual studios compilation: #define _CRT_SECURE_NO_WARNINGS